Dark Higgs Bosons at Colliders: Terminology and outline

-As a final extension of the model, one can replace the Dirac fermion $\chi$ by two Weyl fermions $\psi_\mathrm{L,R}$ with opposite $U(1)'$ charge, for which one can write down a gauge-invariant Dirac mass term $m_\mathrm{D}\bar{\psi}\psi$ with $\psi = (\psi_L, \psi^c_R)$.
-Spontaneous symmetry breaking will then generate additional Majorana mass terms $m_L \overline{\psi^c_L} \psi_L$ and $m_R \overline{\psi^c_R} \psi_R$.
-Assuming $m_L \approx m_R \ll m_D$, the diagonalisation of the mass matrix then leads to so-called Pseudo-Dirac~\cite{DeSimone:2010tf} (or inelastic~\cite{Tucker-Smith:2001myb}) DM: two Majorana fermions $\chi_1$ and $\chi_2$ with small mass splitting $\Delta = m_2 - m_1 \ll m_1, m_2$ and off-diagonal couplings to the dark photon.
+with the mixing angle $\theta$.
+Assuming $m_L \approx m_R \ll m_D$, the mixing angle is close to $\pi/4$ and diagonalization of the mass matrix then leads to so-called Pseudo-Dirac~\cite{DeSimone:2010tf} (or inelastic~\cite{Tucker-Smith:2001myb}) DM: two Majorana fermions $\chi_1$ and $\chi_2$ with small mass splitting $\Delta = m_2 - m_1 \ll m_1, m_2$ and off-diagonal couplings to the dark photon.
 This type of model has received great interest~\cite{Davoli:2017swj,Izaguirre:2015zva,Berlin:2018jbm,Duerr:2020muu} due to its ability to evade direct and indirect detection constraints, while at the same time predicting exciting new signatures at accelerators resulting from the production of long-lived $\chi_2$ particles.
-We will discuss the experimental implications of such a set-up in section~\ref{sec:Higgs_DV}.
+We will discuss the experimental implications of such a setup in section~\ref{sec:Higgs_DV}.

 To conclude our review of dark Higgs bosons, we consider in section~\ref{sec:cosmology_and_astro} complementary constraints from astrophysics and cosmology, as well as from DM direct and indirect detection experiments.